 Daiso is the 100 yen (dollar store) of Japan.
 It has plenty of goodies like kid’s toys, homeware, and of course stationery.
 The selection is most likely going to be smaller than the stores listed above simply because of price but, you might be surprised at some of the options you find that are cheaper than those at the bigger stores.
 And, if you’re not worried about brand name, you can find a lot of great souvenirs like origami paper, notebooks, pens, stamps, and more.

 Don Quijote, usually shorted to Donki, is another chain that can be found all over Japan.
 With a giant store in Shibuya near the Tokyu Hands and Loft locations I recommended, you can hop in there and find anything from food, clothes, cosmetics, kid’s toys, adult toys, or bikes.
 And obviously also stationery.
-I’ve found that the selection isn’t as large as at other stores like Tokyu Hands or Loft but it’s still a great place to shop for both stationery and other goodies.
+I’ve found that the selection isn’t as large as at other stores like Tokyu Hands or Loft but I often find it a little cheaper and it’s still a great place to shop for both stationery and other goodies.
+But if you’re looking for the big-name planners like Kokuyo or Hobonichi, you’ll most likely have to go with Loft or Tokyu Hands.

 If you know of any other stores to find stationery in Japan, let me know so I can check them out!